 Graham joined Watsi on March 16th, 2014.
-Six years ago, Graham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Graham's most recent donation traveled 8,300 miles to support Yi, a 67-year-old woman from Burma, to fund a lens replacement procedure so she can regain her vision.
+Seven years ago, Graham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Graham's most recent donation traveled 8,800 miles to support Seng Hour, a bright student from Cambodia, to fund surgery to regain the use of his arm and hand.